yairm210/Purity/docs/usage/configuration.md

 This is a cheap way to validate that the plugin is not the cause of compilation or latency problems.

-### Handling external classes
+### Handling external libraries

-To support idiomatic Kotlin, Purity recognizes pure and readonly functions of well-known classes.
+To support idiomatic Kotlin, Purity already recognizes pure and readonly functions of well-known classes in Kotlin and Java.

-You can expand this recognition in the following way:
+You can expand this to include external libraries in the following way:

 ```kotlin
 import yairm210.purity.PurityConfiguration // at the top of your build.gradle.kts